Corporate governance is the key to safeguard minority shareholder rights

 By: Tavaga Research

-On October 21, business news readers were greeted by the news of trouble brewing at Infosys, one of India’s marquee tech companies.
-An anonymous group, ‘Ethical employees’ levelled charges against the company, about accounting malpractices to inflate margins.
+On 21st October 2019, business newsreaders were greeted by the news of trouble brewing at Infosys, one of India’s marquee tech companies.
+An anonymous group, ‘Ethical employees’ leveled charges against the company, about accounting malpractices to inflate margins.

-Even an allegation of such a lapse in corporate governance was enough to drag down the large cap company’s stock by 16 percent the next day, shaving off around Rs 56,000 crore of its market capitalisation in a single trading day.
+Even an allegation of such a lapse in corporate governance was enough to drag down the large-cap company’s stock by 16 percent the next day, shaving off around Rs 56,000 crore of its market capitalization in a single trading day.

 The weeks following it, of course, have again stirred up the discourse on corporate governance, in a country still smarting from the PMC Bank scam, the Chanda Kochhar related-party transactions, and the Indigo top management spat.